 94.6% knew how to keep themselves physically and mentally fit

-You may also purchase a Zone Membership to keep yourself active and involved within the athletic and recreational communities.
+You learn about the features offered through Recreation Services, including the Zone Fitness Centre, that keep yourself active and involved within the athletic and recreational communities.

 If you have dietary concerns you may speak directly with our Dining Services staff on campus who will be available during the day.